 The Perfect Practice putting mat comes in a little more expensive than its competitors, but you do get more for your money – the wooden construction, ball return and two holes.
 I feel it’s a very good price for a putting mat that will serve you for many years.

 I’m really impressed with this product, especially for the first product we’ve seen from Perfect Practice.
 Here is the feedback I shared with them, these are just my thoughts on how future products could be tweaked:

 - Alignment aids are great, I would like to see the smaller hole line reduced by 25 – 50% in width to provide better accuracy when aiming up with my putter.

 - The seams running around the edge of the mat could be tidied up a little – less excess material

 - The artificial turf look is great from far away, but is less appealing closeup.
 A solid colour may create a classier look that better fits with the rest of the product.

 Besides these three points I can’t fault the product I hope the future sees them introduce a 12 or 15-foot option.

 If you’re on the hunt for a new putting mat or want to upgrade to the best putting mat for skill development I would look no further than the Perfect Practice Mat – this is now my go-to putting mat for practice at home.

 This putting mat is rolled up tight and, as the manufacturers suggest, it does require an iron before your first use.
 Keep your iron on a medium-low heat or place a tea towel in between.
 Avoid high heat and direct contact – I went all out with this product testing and now own a green iron.

 The ball return rail comes in sections with magnetic attachments in between.
-Again, on first assembly you just need to figure out the order of these pieces.
-Once in place this return rail works perfectly.
+Again, on the first assembly, you just need to figure out the order of these pieces.
+Once in place, this return rail works perfectly.